EliotKhachi/publicZk/202311180510/README.md

 ## Steps For File Transfer
 1. Plug your external disk into your computer.
 Run `sudo fdisk -l` to find out what it's called.
 Let's suppose it is `/dev/sda1`.
 2. Format it to match the file system of your root partition.
 I'll be using "ext4"...
-WARNING THIS WILL WIPE YOUR DISK: `sudo mkfs.ext4 /dev/sda1`
+WARNING: THIS WILL WIPE YOUR EXTERNAL DISK: `sudo mkfs.ext4 /dev/sda1`
 3. Mount the disk to a directory on your computer.
 `sudo mkdir /mnt/backup && sudo mount /dev/sda1 /mnt/backup`
 4. Make sure the owner of the destination directory has read and write permissions.